 Let’s say you want to experiment with the US unemployment data.
 It is provided by the U.S. Bureau of Labor Statistics (BLS), and the dataset A-10 contains unemployment rates by month.
 The easiest way to access the data is via Google Public Data, which contains a dataset called Bureau of Labor Statistics Data.

-To create a Google Storage Bucket, go to the Google Cloud Platform console and select Storage.
+To create a Google Storage bucket, go to the Google Cloud Platform console > Storage and create a new bucket:

-Enter the bucket’s name and Storage Class (Regional is okay for our use):
+Enter the bucket’s name and choose where to store your data (the location type Region is okay for our purpose):

-Now you’re ready to load the data into KBC.
-Go to the extractor section, and click New Extractor:
+Now you’re ready to load the data into Keboola Connection.
+Go to the section Components – Extractors, and click Add New Extractor:

-Use the search and find the BigQuery extractor:
+Use the search to find the Google BigQuery extractor:

 Create a new configuration and name it, e.g.,

-After that configure the actual extraction queries by clicking the New Query button:
+After that configure the actual extraction queries by clicking the Add Query button:

 Name the query, e.g.,

-Now run the configuration to bring the data to KBC:
+Now run the configuration to bring the data to Keboola Connection: